VeriTrail: Closed-Domain Hallucination Detection with Traceability: Experiments

 \subsection{Data}

-The primary objective of our experiments was to evaluate VeriTrail’s performance across different MGS processes and source document types.
+Since detecting hallucinations in MGS processes is increasingly important yet underexplored, we focused on evaluating VeriTrail’s performance across diverse MGS processes.
+With regard to the source material, we targeted long documents and large document collections (i.e., >100K tokens), where hallucination detection is especially challenging and MGS processes tend to be most valuable.

 While many existing datasets provide human annotations of faithfulness for LM-generated outputs, few are based on MGS processes, and we did not find any that include all intermediate outputs.
 To address this gap, we constructed two new datasets by augmenting prior work:

 \begin{enumerate} \item \textbf{FABLES+} is based on FABLES \citep{kim:2024}, a dataset of book summaries generated via hierarchical summarization.
-Since the original dataset did not preserve all intermediate outputs required to construct the DAG input for VeriTrail, we re-generated summaries for 22 books (average book length = 118K tokens).
+Since the original dataset did not preserve all intermediate outputs required to construct the DAG input for VeriTrail, we re-generated summaries for 22 books with an average length of 118K tokens.
 We extracted 734 claims from the final summaries using Claimify.
-We identified that 48\% of the extracted claims restated information that had already been deemed faithful in the original dataset.
+48\% of the extracted claims restated information that had already been deemed faithful in the original dataset.
 As a result, we labeled these claims as faithful without further annotation.
 We manually annotated the remaining claims.

 \item \textbf{DiverseSumm+} is based on DiverseSumm \citep{huang:2024}, a dataset of news stories (e.g., the Russia-Ukraine conflict), each linked to 9-10 articles and a set of questions answered by multiple articles.
-We retained 148 stories and 1,479 articles (1.19M tokens).
-We sampled 20 questions and generated answers using GraphRAG over the full article set, then extracted 560 claims from the answers using Claimify.
+We retained 148 stories, linked to 1,479 articles with a cumulative length of 1.19M tokens.
+From these stories, we sampled 20 questions and generated answers using GraphRAG over the full article set.
+We then extracted 560 claims from the answers using Claimify.
 To label the claims' faithfulness, we recruited four annotators through Upwork.
-The annotators were given access to the 9-10 articles associated with each claim.
-One of the authors served as a fifth annotator with access to the full article set.
-Only 13\% of claims required evidence beyond the 9-10 articles. \end{enumerate}
+Annotators were given access to the 9-10 articles associated with each claim, while one of the authors served as a fifth annotator with access to the full article set.
+For 87\% of claims, the associated 9-10 articles were sufficient to determine faithfulness; 13\% required consulting additional articles.